aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 #### Snapshot-Pre

 After running the snapshot pre command, ensure that the DynamoDB table `${aseaPrefix}-config-snapshot` has been created.
-This table should be populated with the following fields:

-    -   AccountRegion
-    -   ResourceName
-    -   PreMigrationJson
-    -   PreMigrationHash

-#### Snapshot-Post

-After running the snapshot post command, ensure that the DynamoDB table `${aseaPrefix}-config-snapshot` has been updated.
-This table should be populated with the following fields:
+This table should be populated with the following fields: - AccountRegion - ResourceName - PreMigrationJson - PreMigrationHash

-    -   AccountRegion
-    -   ResourceName
-    -   PreMigrationJson
-    -   PreMigrationHash
-    -   PostMigrationJson
-    -   PostMigrationHash

-#### Snapshot-Report

-After running the snapshot pre and post commands, you can run the `yarn run snapshot report` command.
-This command will compare the `PreMigrationJson` and `PostMigrationJson` fields in DynamoDB and output the difference to the console.

-#### Snapshot-Reset

-After running the command `yarn run snapshot reset` - Validate that the `${aseaPrefix}-config-snapshot` has been deleted.

 ## Convert Configuration